Seed to Harvest Countdown

 📋 How to use this seed to harvest countdown calculator

-1. Choose your crop from all 15 common hydroponic crops.
+- Choose your crop from 22 hydroponic crops.
 Use the category tabs to filter by leafy greens, herbs, fruiting vegetables, or specialty crops.

-4. Read your countdown and see your current growth stage, estimated harvest date, days remaining, and the signs to look for at harvest time.
+- Read your countdown and see the current stage, the harvest window, days remaining, the EC to run right now, and the signs to look for when it is time to pick.

 ❓ Common questions about hydroponic grow times